Operational Notice · Effective May 31, 2026

 The Finding:

-“The plant goes from node to node, and terminates at last in the flower and the seed.” — Goethe, The Metamorphosis of Plants
+“The plant goes from node to node, and ends at last in the flower and the seed.” — Goethe, The Metamorphosis of Plants

 The Geometric Proof:

-Goethe’s morphology demonstrated that natural forms are not random but follow transformational geometry.
+Goethe’s morphology showed that natural forms are not random but follow transformational geometry.
 A leaf, a petal, and a sepal are all variations of the same fundamental structure, modified by geometric rules.

 Why this matters: